Feb 26, 2016

 The reason is because most people are right-handed, and they are more likely to purchase items that are on the right-hand side.

-How to apply this to your website: Make your call to action the most prominent feature
+Increase website conversion rate tip #11: Make your call to action the most prominent feature

 Placing it “above the fold” is only one side of the equation.
 There are a lot of other factors that go into a high converting CTA button.